-The exact relationship between the castle and the lab has changed a lot over the course of the movies, now they are one and the same.
+The exact relationship between the castle and the lab has changed a lot over the course of the movies, but now they are one and the same.
 The place is defended by Ygor (Bela Lugosi), who did not die when Wolf Frankenstein shot him in Son of Frankenstein.
 No reason is given, beyond that Ygor is 'hard to kill.'
 As the castle collapses, Ygor flees into the cellars, where he discovers that the sulphur pit that Wolf kicked the Monster into has dried up.
 The Monster (Lon Chaney, Jr) is freed from the hard sulphur prison by the explosions, and the friends flee the castle.
 The weakened Monster walks into a lightning storm, is struck by a bolt.
-It is feeling now better, in spite of being played by Lon Chaney, Jr. Ygor says that they'll go to see Henry Frankenstein's second son to ask for help.
+It is now feeling better, in spite of being played by Lon Chaney, Jr. Ygor says that they'll go to see Henry Frankenstein's second son to ask for help.

 Ygor and the Monster arrive in the town of Viseria, which is the setting for much of the rest of the Universal Monster series.
 While Ygor asks for directions, the Monster wanders off.
-He comes across a little girl who is being bullied and scares the bullies off.
+He comes across a little girl who is being bullied, and scares the bullies off.
 The little girl asks it to retrieve the ball that the the bullies have kicked onto a roof.
 He complies, but the villagers see him carrying the little girl on the roof and understandably panic.
 The Monster knocks down some angry villagers, then gets the ball.
 He's talked down from the roof peacefully, but then set upon by the police and subdued.

 Elsa discovers the Frankenstein notes in her father's office.
 There's a little flashback to the 1931's Frankenstein, which pads out the movie a couple of minutes but otherwise serves only to make this one look worse by comparison.
 It's hard not to laugh out loud when they cut from Colin Clive to the unwrapping scene with Chaney filling in for Karloff.
-As Elsa sits, horrified by the relatively poor production values of her own film, the Monster and Ygor appear in the window behind her.
+As Elsa sits -- horrified by the relatively poor production values of her own film -- the Monster and Ygor appear in the window behind her.
 The Monster smashes open the door and kills Ludwig's assistant and captures Elsa.
-Ludwig turns on the knockout gas tap, as all good hospitals had in the 1940s, and the Monster is brought down.
+Ludwig turns on the knockout gas tap (as all good hospitals had in the 1940s) and the Monster is brought down.
 Bohmer helps Frankenstein tidy up, and discovers the Monster.

 Frankenstein sets out to discover how the Monster can be disabled or destroyed.
 He decides the only way to destroy it is to take it apart piece by piece.
 Dr Bohmer claims this is murder, and declines to help.
-Henry Frankenstein's ghost appears to argue with Ludwig and justify the title.
+Henry Frankenstein's ghost appears to argue with Ludwig, and also justify the film's title.
 The ghost suggests that the Monster could be cured of its evil by replacing its brain.

 This is where it gets weird.
 Frankenstein tells Ygor to tell the Monster that it's getting a new brain.
 We're moving away from the idea of the brain as the seat of selfhood as seen in Frankenstein and in some new direction where the brain is basically a conscience.
 The Monster will still be himself, just not evil, once it has the brain of the dead assistant.

 Ygor argues against the choice of brain, arguing that his brain should be put in the body.
 "You can make us one," Ygor says.
 "My brain and his body.
 Together."
 Ludwig turns him down, and does some mad science stuff with the equipment he happened to have lying around.
-There's some dull argument between Franenstein and Elsa.
+There's some dull argument between Frankenstein and Elsa.

 It's almost like Frankensteins are waiting to turn evil.